 Associate Membership: Residents who are not owners, people who work in the district, and owners of unimproved parcels are defined as Associate Members and will be allowed to attend all meetings and social events, address the body and speak to issues, but not to vote.
 This organization is intended to be a property owners association.
 The members recognize the importance of others, but they have not invested as much in the neighborhood as property owners with buildings and other improvements.

-Dues: Dues for the inaugural year are to be $25 per property, and are to be set for subsequent years by membership vote.
+Dues: Dues are $30 per property, and are to be set for subsequent years by membership vote.

 Officers: Voting members of HSPNA shall nominate and elect the officers of the association.
 The term of office shall be one year, commencing at the close of the annual meeting at which the officers are elected.
 The officers shall be: President, Vice President, Secretary, and Treasurer.
 Officers may succeed themselves twice, although effort will be made to rotate elected positions among the membership.

 - President: The President shall call and preside at all meetings, shall act for and in behalf of the membership, shall appoint any committees necessary for the operation of HSPNA, and shall act as official spokesperson.
 The President, working with the other officers, and after soliciting suggestions from the membership, shall set an agenda for all meetings, and submit it to the Secretary for distribution.

 - Vice President: The Vice President shall, in the absence of the President, assume all duties of that office.
 Additionally, the Vice President shall be charged with the responsibility of recruiting new residents as members and, working with the Secretary, maintaining a membership roster and email mailing list.
 Additionally, the Vice President shall be the head of the standing Publicity/Public Information Committee.
 Additionally, the Vice President shall be charged with leading a committee to plan and conduct the annual Neighborhood Block Party.